shubham-kanodia/merkle-tree-assignment/README.md

 #### computeMerkleProof

 For a given list of transactions and leaf index, compute the merkle proof for the leaf.
-Refer to middleLeadMerkleProof column of the first three rows of data.csv for the output format.
+Refer to the **middleLeadMerkleProof** column of the first three rows of [data.csv](data.csv) for the output format.

 ### Instructions